djannot/dcos-kubernetes-training/README.md

 ![Kubernetes dashboard](images/kubernetes-dashboard.png)

+>If you are using the Google Cloud Shell, click on icon with the 3 dots on the top right corner and click on `Download file`.

+>Indicate the path of the config file (`/home/<your user>/config`) and download it.

+>Then, click on the `Web preview` icon on the top right corner and change the port to `8001`.

+>Finally, click on the `Web preview` icon again and select `Preview on port 8001`.

+>It will open a new tab.
+Keep the hostname and append `/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/` to it.

 ## <a name="scale"></a>2.
 Scale your Kubernetes cluster

-Edit the options-kubernetes-clusterXX.json file to set the private_node_count to 3.
+Edit the `options-kubernetes-clusterXX.json` file to set the private_node_count to 3.

 Run the following command to scale your Kubernetes cluster: